Are you wondering how to protect your dog’s paws in the winter? or if you should be protecting them at all?

 Also, one of the most critical steps from above, I think you can take is to use a safe, natural lubricant on the paws – it will help protect and moisturize them against the cold elements.

 Another route you can take is to buy booties for them.
 But honestly, most dogs don’t like to keep things on their feet, but it won’t hurt to try.
 Don’t you agree? 🙂 They come in many colors and sizes for all breeds.

 SHORT ON TIME?
 SAVE TO PINTEREST NOW & READ LATER!

 I hope you have found this post about how to protect your dog’s paws in the winter to be helpful.

 If you have any other steps, you know that I can add them to the list.
 Please let me know in the comments.

 Knowledge is power.

-It’s so crucial as dog parents that we take all the necessary steps in caring for our dogs so they can live a long healthy life.
+It’s crucial as dog parents that we take all the necessary steps in caring for our dogs so they can live a long healthy life.